 |Nationwide||Middle Atlantic||New Jersey|

-The following chart shows estimated upcoming fees and tuition for undergrads at Drew.
+The following chart shows projected upcoming tuition and fees for undergraduates at Drew.

 Be aware of just how much the tuition and fees are increasing each year.
-At a lot of colleges students will wind up spending more on their last year of school than they did for their first.
+At most colleges undergrads will wind up spending more on their last year of school compared to what they did for their first.